-Both players are expected to maintain the game rules, and to share some responsibility for any errors that may occur involving public information.
+Both players are expected to maintain the game rules and to share some responsibility for any errors that may occur involving public information.
 As a result, no attempt should be made to determine or correct any advantage gained in assessing the penalty and associated procedures for fixing the offense.
-Additionally, for any Game Play Error not caught within a time that a player could reasonably be expected to notice, teammates and opponents who might potentially have benefited from the error receive a Game Play Error - Failure to Maintain Game State penalty.
+Additionally, for most Game Play Errors not caught within a time that a player could reasonably be expected to notice, teammates and opponents receive a Game Play Error - Failure to Maintain Game State penalty.
 In multiplayer games, all participants in the match other than the offending player should receive this penalty if they meet the criteria.

 A third or subsequent Warning for a Game Play Error offense in the same category should be upgraded to a Game Loss.
+For multi-day events, the penalty count resets between days.

-An error that an opponent can not realize has been committed should have its penalty upgraded.
-Such unnoticeable errors are rare and involve misplaying hidden information (such as the Morph ability).
+An error that an opponent can't realize has been committed should have its penalty upgraded.
+Such unnoticeable errors are rare and involve misplaying hidden information (such as the morph ability).
 An unpreventable or irreversible error is not sufficient grounds for such an upgrade.